Alessiorloreti/alessiorloreti.com/_posts/2016-07-16-Midtown-Exploring.markdown

 ![Lambo](https://c1.staticflickr.com/9/8849/28249095492_79b42110fa_c.jpg){:class="blog-picture"}
 f/6.3 | 1/400 | ISO 100

 Once the sun went down we walked around the area, eventually ending up at the Midtown Arts Center MARTA station.
-We only hung around for about 15 minutes because it was so hot down there, but we both managed to get some interesting shots of the arriving and departing trains.
+We only hung around for about 15 minutes since it was so hot down there, but we both managed to get some interesting shots of the arriving and departing trains.

 ![Lambo](https://c1.staticflickr.com/9/8604/27736847743_fc3846fff8_b.jpg){:class="blog-picture"}